centipeda/balena-zynq-ultrascale/layers/meta-marspm3-bsp/README.md

 ## Rationale

 The main concern of this layer is providing a `$MACHINE` which can be provided to BitBake as a hardware target for BalenaOS's `resin-image` package.

+## Build Process